NKuhnHWR/Zettelkasten/docs/value-proposition.md

 When working in scientific context there are many information in different sources.
 In addition there are also personal thoughts and ideas about the content a person is reading.
 For writing scientific papers it is important to have a system for sorting and clustering the notes.

-## Our solution
+## The solution

-This application provides the technical base for taking notes, qualifying them and creating clusters of notes for the same topic.
+This application provides the technical base for taking notes and notes of the same category.
-There are .. main functions:
+There are 5 main functions:
- Taking notes
+ + Creating a user account
- Connecting notes to bibliographic information
+ + Taking notes including content, source and category
- Adding tags to notes
+ + Creating new categories
- Connecting notes to related notes
+ + Filtering the notes according to categories
- Deleting notes that are unnecessary
+ + Deleting notes that are unnecessary

 ## Target user